Hero video background Hero video background

 Stage 2

-• The tumor may be larger than 5 cm but has not appeared in the lymph nodes
+• Is greater than 5 centimeters but has not spread to the lymph nodes

 stage 2